Office of Child Support Enforcement: Organizational structure

-State and tribal agencies are the primary administrators of the CSE program, but the federal office, OCSE, serves to direct and help state and tribal child support agencies.
-OCSE is an office within the Administration for Children and Families (ACF), which is a division of the U.S. Department of Health and Human Services (HHS).
+State and tribal agencies are the primary administrators of the CSE program, but the federal office, OCSS, serves to direct and help state and tribal child support agencies.
+OCSS is an office within the Administration for Children and Families (ACF), which is a division of the U.S. Department of Health and Human Services (HHS).
 It helps states and tribes to design their programs, provides children medical and emotional support, technical assistance, funding, assistance in locating responsible parents, and assistance in collecting child support payments.
 For parents, the service provides referrals to employment, support for responsible fatherhood, and coparenting, and takes efforts to prevent and reduce family violence.
-The OCSE Commissioner is responsible for the U.S. child support program as a whole and OCSE conducts audits on the various state and tribal programs to ensure that they abide by federal statutes and have effective programs in place.
+The OCSS Commissioner is responsible for the U.S. child support program as a whole and OCSS conducts audits on the various state and tribal programs to ensure that they abide by federal statutes and have effective programs in place.

 Program budget and size

-OCSE receives its funding from congressionally directed appropriations.
+OCSS receives its funding from congressionally directed appropriations.

 In the 2010 fiscal year, the program collected $27.3 billion, of which 94% was distributed to families.
-In the 2011 fiscal year, OCSE served 17.3 million children and their parents nationwide.
+In the 2011 fiscal year, OCSS served 17.3 million children and their parents nationwide.